fwsGonzo/barebones/README.md

 - ThinLTO support if you are using clang
     - Machine image goes from 19kb to 13kb with LTO
 - Unmapped zero page for the very common null-pointer access bugs
+    - You have to enable this yourself, after CPU exception handling

 ## Goal